benradstone/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi_lm.md

    `./setup-env.sh`

-1. Choose the `S3 and ADLS Gen2 (bi-directional)` option when prompted.
+1. Choose the `S3 and ADLS Gen2` option when prompted.

 1. You have now completed the setup, to create and start your containers run: